spolcyn/go-west-young-man/notes.md

 ## Errors
 - Errors are also interfaces. nil error is success, non-nil denotes some type of error
 - When you print an error, it calls a method that implements the interface (I guess in that file?)
+- The "Exercise: Errors" asks why you get an infinite loop if calling fmt.Sprint(e) inside the error method, but works fine if you cast e to a float64 first.
+The reason is because the func Error() implements the String interface, so will just be repeatedly called when the program attempts to convert the function to a string, either from Sprint() or from a format string.